 And he adds on the subject of that Oldham result, ‘In the real world, it seems the voters have more time for the Labour leader than the metropolitan commentariat.’

-If this sounds too dismissive of Oborne, we should also note that his assessments are often perceptive.
+If we’re sounding too dismissive of Oborne, we should also note that his assessments are often perceptive.
 William Hague, Iain Duncan Smith and Ed Miliband all had qualities and abilities that were too easily overlooked or dismissed by other commentators.
-Most notably, Duncan Smith’s ‘staggeringly radical speech’ at Harrogate really was as important as Oborne claimed.
+Most notably, Duncan Smith’s ‘staggeringly radical speech’ at Harrogate really was almost as important as Oborne claimed.
 This was the occasion when the Tory leader talked about his visit to Easterhouse in Glasgow.
-The ideas for welfare reform that flowed from that speech have – for better or worse – evolved into the most important policy of David Cameron’s coalition government: universal credit.
+The ideas for welfare reform that flowed from that speech evolved – for better or worse – into the most important policy of David Cameron’s coalition government: universal credit.
 It may yet be seen as era-defining.

 And who knows what Miliband’s future contribution to Labour politics will be?
 Or even what the longer-term evaluation will be of the contribution he has made thus far.